istio/istio.io/content/en/docs/ops/troubleshooting/istioctl-describe/index.md

 The output shows you that you deleted the destination rule but not the virtual service that depends on it.
 The virtual service routes traffic to the `v1` subset, but there is no destination rule defining the `v1` subset.
-Thus, traffic with the `version:v1` selector can't flow to the pod.
+Thus, traffic destined for version `v1` can't flow to the pod.

-If you refresh the browser to send a new request to Bookinfo at this point, you would see the following message: `Error fetching product reviews!`.
+If you refresh the browser to send a new request to Bookinfo at this point, you would see the following message: `Error fetching product reviews`.
 To fix the problem, reapply the destination rule:

 {{< text bash >}}